english-blog/english-blog.github.io/_posts/2015-02-17-falling-in-love-with-rss-again.md

 Almost every one of the blogs has something to sell.
 They wrote very lengthy emails to convince me with all the "facts" to prove that their product would improve my life forever.
 A lot of times they redirected me to their pitching page with either a very lengthy text + testimonials or a video.
 The most frustrating thing is that - irrespective of the product, every pitching page looks the same.
 Follows the same pattern.
 Like Zebras.
 Sucks!!!

-> Good or bad, nothing lasts forever, right?.
+> Good or bad, nothing lasts forever, right?

 I started to unsubscribe myself from most of the websites and hang on to 20+ blogs.
 Even though they pitch in for their products/courses/webinars at regular intervals, I kept reading their content in emails.